‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

 - Mentored the 2 teams sent to the Inter High School Programming Cup

-B: Things to highlight here: if you had a position within the club, if you had anybody working under you, if you had any tangible projects/outcomes under the club
+Specifically highlight if you had a position within the club, if you had anybody working under you, if you had any tangible projects or you had a significant output for the club

 Gawad Kalinga Volunteer (50+ hours)